-In a very recent paper, Dominitz and Manski (2016) proposed the use of statistical decision theory to study allocation of a predetermined budget between two sampling processes of outcomes: a high-cost process of good data quality and a low-cost process with non-response or low-resolution interval measurement of outcomes.
+In a very recent paper, Dominitz and Manski (2017) proposed the use of statistical decision theory to study allocation of a predetermined budget between two sampling processes of outcomes: a high-cost process of good data quality and a low-cost process with non-response or low-resolution interval measurement of outcomes.
 Their main concern is data quality between two sampling processes and is distinct from our main focus, namely the simultaneous selection of the set of covariates and the sample size.

-VII Concluding Remarks
+VIII Concluding Remarks

 We develop data-driven methods for designing a survey in a randomized experiment using information from a pre-existing dataset.
-Our procedure is optimal in a sense that it minimizes the mean squared error of the average treatment effect estimator, and can handle a large number of potential covariates as well as complex budget constraints faced by the researcher.
+Our procedure is optimal in a sense that it minimizes the mean squared error of the average treatment effect estimator and maximizes the power of the corresponding t-test, and can handle a large number of potential covariates as well as complex budget constraints faced by the researcher.
 We have illustrated the usefulness of our approach by showing substantial improvements in precision of the resulting estimator or substantial reductions in the researcher's budget in two empirical applications.